 Who Should Be Vaccinated?

+Now, there is a vaccination for everyone that has reported efficacy of close to 90% at preventing the development of shingles.
 Anyone who had the chicken pox as a child is at risk of developing shingles.
 There is also a possibility that those vaccinated may have a small chance of developing shingles as well.
 Call or stop in and chat with your nearby friendly CHI Health Pharmacy staff to find out if you are eligible for your vaccination today!